smarter-sh/community/committee-steering/governance/wg-governance.md

 will be governed by the standard policies regarding submitting code to that repository (e.g. developed within one or more Subprojects owned by SIGs).

-Because a working group is an official part of the Kubernetes project it is subject to steering committee oversight over its formation and disbanding.
+Because a working group is an official part of the Smarter project it is subject to steering committee oversight over its formation and disbanding.

 The tactical checklist to creation and/or retirement is found in the [SIG / WG Lifecycle] document.